mbmcmullen27/effective-c/README.md

         - (201) because static assertions are evaluated at compile time, placing them within executable code has no impact on the runtime efficiency of the program.
         - See CERT C rule FIO34-C for more info on the error this assertion is checking for
     - [listing 11-3](/chapter-11/bounds.c)
         - (202) the string literal is a message for the developer or maintainer, and not an end user of the system.
-It's inteded to provide information useful to debugging.
+It's intended to provide information useful to debugging.
 - assert example:
     ```c
     void *dup_string(size_t size, char *str) {